🌲 Front Range Plant FinderPlant finder

 Frequently asked questions

-Yes.
-Buckeye/Horsechestnut — Texas Buckeye (Western Buckeye) is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+Yes, Buckeye/Horsechestnut, Texas Buckeye (Western Buckeye) is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 It matures to about 15–25 ft tall and 15–25 ft wide.